Fuck's Fucking Fucked

 “You can’t be—bro—you can’t be serious.”

-But for now, it was fuck—not bro—that was in trouble.
+But for now it was fuck, not bro, that was in trouble.
 Fuck was down.
 Fuck was down on the pitch and squirming as bro watched helplessly from the sidelines in wide-eyed disbelief.
 Fuck, as all knew but none wanted to say, was dying.
 The people’s court had slammed its gavel.
 Speech had spoken.
-Audiences demanded.
 Fuck, the perfect curse word, the founding swear of postmodern profanity, was over.
 Hard to believe.

 The F word.